Lindronics/skipper-reference/skipper_reference.typ

 == Safety

-=== Short: Three Fs
+=== Short safety brief: Three Fs

 - Fire
+ - Gas
 - Flooding
+ - Location of bilge pump
+- Falling overboard
+ - Life vests
-- ?
+ - Harnesses

+#pagebreak()

-=== Long
+=== Full safety brief

 #columns(2)[

-  - Below deck
+==== Below deck

 - Gas
+    - Heavier than air
+    - Location and usage of stopcocks
+    - Location of gas bottles
+    - Routine for gas spillage
+    - Gas sensors and alarm
+    - Manual bilge pump location
 - Fire prevention
+    - No smoking
+    - Never leave hob unattended
+    - Turn off gas at stopcock
 - Fire extinguishers
+    - Locations
+    - Types
+    - Fire blanket
+    - Engine fire
 - First aid box
+    - Everyday box
+    - Cat C box
 - Heads and shower pump
+    - Operating procedure
-    - Provisioning
+- Provisioning/victualling
 - Sea cocks
+    - Location
+    - Presence of bungs
 - Engine
+    - WOBBLE (@engine_check)
 - Galley
+    - Always wear strong bottoms when cooking at sea
+    - Galley strap
+    - Always clean spillages right away
+    - Only half-fill mugs in half water
+    - Pour boiling water into mugs over the sink
+    - Put kettle spout on fore-aft line
 - Life jackets and life lines
+    - Location
+    - Assign one to each crew member and make sure they fit
+    - Check $"CO"_2$ canister and green tags
+    - Light, spray hood and whistle
+    - When to wear
+    - Clip on points and jackstays, never guard rails
+    - Clip in before exiting companionway and after entering
 - Flares
+    - Location
+    - Types
+    - When and how to use
+    - Check expiry dates
-    - Emergency VHF aerial
+- Emergency VHF aerial location
 - VHF
+    - Basic operation (on/off, squelch, channels, push-to-talk)
+    - Mayday call procedure (check instruction poster)
+    - Location and battery charge of handheld radio
 - Control panel switches
+    - Nav and cabin lights
+    - Water tank and battery indicators
+    - GPS
+    - VHF
+    - Fridge
+    - Bilge pump
+    - Battery isolators
+    - Shore power
 - GPS, plotter and port navigation
+    - MOB button

-  - Above deck
+==== Above deck

 - Heaving line
 - Lifebelt, drogues and danbuoy
 - Liferaft
+    - Securing points, check painter
+    - When to launch
+    - How to launch
 - Abandon ship routine
+    - Lifejackets
+    - Mayday
+    - Bring flares, handheld VHF, EPIRB, grab-bag, water
 - Engine
+    - Batteries
-    - Slips and falls
+    - How to start and stop
+- Slips, falls, other dangers
+    - One hand for yourself, one for the boat
+    - Step off, don not jump onto pontoon
+    - Danger of boom
+    - Do not fend off using body parts
 - Winch and line safety
+    - Winch and jammer operation
+    - Never release a jammer without having at least one turn around the winch
+    - Keep fingers clear of winch
+    - Winch handle location
 ]

 = Appendix